Skip to content

 • Enter a tag name (supports multiple languages)

-• Choose a tag type (Manual, New, Popular, etc.)
+• Choose a tag type (New, Popular, Trending, etc.)

 3. Set Visual Appearance